yy2722/VATS/README.md

 Arduino ARTSy - all the scripts for different behavioral tests are inside this folder.

-Species Audiogram - scripts for analyzing data generated from auditory sensitivity testing scripts in Arudino ARTSy.
+Species Audiogram - scripts for analyzing data (Spectral Power Density) generated from auditory sensitivity testing scripts in Arudino ARTSy.